tsolley/PlanningPoker/README.md

 2. Unzip and place on your C drive.

 3. Setup a System Environment Variable.
-(GRADLE_HOME, C:\gradle-2.10)
+(GRADLE_HOME)

 4. Add that to your PATH or path. (%GRADLE_HOME%\bin)